Manipulating Bell nonlocality and entanglement in polarized electron-positron annihilation: Longitudinal Beam Polarization

+which is displayed in the upper panel of Fig.~\ref{fig:max_B_PL}.
+Above relation indicates that the impact of $P_L$ on $\max_{\theta}\mathcal{B}$ is mediated by the parameter $\beta_\psi$.
+For the $\Sigma^{+}$ and $\Sigma^{0}$ channels, $\beta_\psi$ is extremely small---a direct consequence of their small $\Delta\Phi$ (see Table \ref{tab:decay_parameters}).
+Therefore, the contribution from the lepton beam polarization is strongly suppressed, rendering $\max_{\theta}\mathcal{B}$ largely insensitive to $P_L$ for these two channels.

 Increasing $P_L$ expands the angular coverage of Bell nonlocality as can be also seen in Fig.~\ref{fig:B_PL}.
 The corresponding angle for $\mathcal{B}[\rho^{P_L}_{Y \bar Y}] = 2$ is defined as the critical angle $\theta^*$, shown in the lower panel of Fig.~\ref{fig:max_B_PL}.
 The $|\cos\theta^*|$ moves to 1 when $P_L$ is approaching the maximum degree, so that the system of hyperon pairs is always Bell-nonlocal across the range $\theta \in (0,\pi)$ at $P_L = 1$.
-It is noted that for $\Sigma^{+}$ and $\Sigma^{0}$ channels $\mathcal{B}$ exhibits relatively low dependence on $P_L$, and $\theta^*$ is already close to zero in the case of unpolarized beams.
+It is noted that for $\Sigma^{+}$ and $\Sigma^{0}$ channels $\theta^*$ is already close to zero in the case of unpolarized beams.

 Fig.~\ref{fig:C_PL} shows that the $\theta$ and $P_L$ dependence of the concurrence $\mathcal{C}[\rho^{P_L}_{Y \bar Y}]$.
 The negativity $\mathcal{N}[\rho^{P_L}_{Y \bar Y}]$ is shown by Fig.~\ref{fig:negJpsi} in Appendix.~\ref{sec:Supplpsi}.
 It can be seen that a higher degree of longitudinal polarization leads to enhanced concurrence $\mathcal{C}$ and negativity $\mathcal{N}$ over the full $\theta$ range with a exception of $\theta=0$ and $\pi$, from Eqs.~\eqref{eq:XparaPL2}, ~\eqref{eq:concurrence} and \eqref{eq:negativity}, under which angles $\mathcal{C}=2\mathcal{N}\equiv0$ means that the states are separable and is independent on $P_L$.